-- -Regular gifts (perhaps eg a sum given in 4 parts over 4 years), again for an agreed specific purpose
+- Regular gifts (perhaps a sum given in 4 parts over 4 years) for a specific purpose

-- -Gifts-in-kind – of goods or services which we would normally buy as a Trust, which enables us to divert this committed money to R Charity Appeal
+- Gifts in kind of goods or services which we would normally buy as a Trust, which enables us to divert this committed money to other areas

 Leave a lasting memory with your gift